-(a) Individual COMLS programs will implement standards and procedures specific to that program for student unprofessional behavior in that program's student handbook.
-In general, following the observation or receipt of a report of unprofessional behavior by any member of the research team, didactic or clinical faculty, course director, or staff, the student's behavior will be brought to the attention of the program/track director and/or department chair by written documentation of the incident.

-(b) The Program director shall schedule a meeting with the student within (7) days of learning of the behavior or incident.
-The students' presence at this meeting is mandatory.
-The student may present a statement and evidence to contest the allegations.

-(c) During the meeting, the program director shall discuss unprofessional behavior with the student.
-If the student and the program agree to a resolution of the charge, the matter will be closed.

-(d) If the student and the program do not agree on a resolution, the program will refer the matter to a formal appeal to the Program Medical Director according to procedures set forth in the Program's student handbook.
-The appeal process will provide the student with adequate notice and the right to make a statement and present evidence.

-(e) If the student does not agree with the Medical Director's decision, the student shall have the right to appeal the outcome of the Program's formal hearing to the Associate Dean of COMLS Graduate Programs ("Associate Dean").
+- (a) Individual COMLS programs will implement standards and procedures specific to that program for student unprofessional behavior in that program's student handbook.
+In general, following the observation or receipt of a report of unprofessional behavior by any member of the research team, didactic or clinical faculty, course director, or staff, the student's behavior will be brought to the attention of the program/track director and/or department chair by written documentation of the incident. - (b) The Program Director shall schedule a meeting with the student within seven days of learning of the behavior or incident.
+The student's presence at this meeting is mandatory.
+The student may present a statement and evidence to contest the allegations. - (c) During the meeting, the Program Director shall discuss the unprofessional behavior with the student.
+If the student and the Program Director agree to a resolution of the charge, the matter will be closed. - (d) If the student and the Program Director do not agree on a resolution, the Program Director will refer the matter to a formal appeal to the program Medical Director according to procedures set forth in the program's student handbook.
+The appeal process will provide the student with adequate notice and the right to make a statement and present evidence. - (e) If the student does not agree with the Medical Director's decision, the student shall have the right to appeal the outcome of the program's formal hearing to the Associate Dean of COMLS Graduate Programs ("Associate Dean").
 If the student makes an appointment with the Associate Dean to appeal previous decisions, it is the student's responsibility to include a statement of the specific grounds for appeal and all previous correspondence and decisions forwarded to the Associate Dean prior to this meeting.
-Within 10 working days (not counting holidays or school breaks) of this meeting, the Associate Dean will form a decision, and will convey this decision to the student, course director, Program director, and chair of the Program student hearing committee of the student's graduate program.

-(f) If the student does not agree with the Associate Dean's decision, the student shall have the right to appeal to the COMLS Student Conduct and Ethics Committee.
+Within 10 working days (not counting holidays or school breaks) of this meeting, the Associate Dean will form a decision, and will convey this decision to the student, course director, program director, and chair of the Program student hearing committee of the students graduate program. - (f) If the student does not agree with the Associate Dean's decision, the student shall have the right to appeal to the COMLS Student Conduct and Ethics Committee.